linagora/tmail-flutter/docs/adr/0057-team-mailboxes-matching.md

 - Team mailboxes were not considered when sending emails
 - Sent emails were saved to default sent mailbox, although selected identity's email was based on team mailbox email
+- User does not have permission to edit mailboxes of team mailboxes

 ## Decision